theshaunwilson/mood-tracker/README.md

 View their mood history as a colourful timeline.
 See basic stats (most common mood this week).

-This touches all the MERN essentials: Express API design, MongoDB schemas, React state management, and connecting it all together.
+This touches all the MERN essentials: Express API design, MongoDB schemas, React state management, and connecting it all together